As a world traveling Mum and son duo, we love to see and experience as much as we can of local life and culture.

 We arrived just after 9:30 a.m. and raced to get the train – the Metro.
 I’ll never forget Estacio Nord.
 Thankfully we had met a Canadian couple on the bus and he had given us explicit directions on exactly how to depart the bus station, and which train to catch.

 On exiting the Metro, we tore across the square to Hard rock Cafe to meet Context Walks.
 We had booked the “Farm to Fork” tour, and we were late!
 It was just after 10:00 a.m., but we at least had made it without the group leaving.

 Our first stop was to a traditional Catalunya Family owned cafe.

-We then tried Ensaïmada, a local sweet pastry, which really is rather delicious and not to be missed.
+We then tried Ensaïmada, a local sweet pastry, which really is rather delicious and should never be missed.

 We left there and wandered through the old lanes and streets.
-Then walked out along The Rambla which has a centre area for pedestrians to walk between the two lanes of traffic.
+Then walked out along The Rambla which has a center area for pedestrians to walk between the two lanes of traffic.

 Little things need to be observed as you walk.
 Remember to look down lanes and leo to look up when you visit Barcelona.

 For example – there are signs up by the old lamp posts that show you the streets are one way.
 But these date back to when there were horse and carriages!
 Not cars.

 As we approach Carrer de la Boqueria and La Rambla, we see the crowd getting deeper, and our wise guide Esther, from Context Walking Tours, leads us in a side door of Mercado de Boqueria.